jedesah/rapture-io/README.md

 Rapture I/O
 -----------

+Please note that Rapture I/O is currently in a state of flux as it being split into a number of smaller modules.
+The instructions below relate to the 0.8.1 release, and will not work with the current master.

 Version 0.8.1 for Scala 2.10.2

 **Rapture I/O** is a general purpose I/O library for Scala, providing much of the functionality of `java.io` and `java.net`, plus comprehensive support for working with JSON.